keefm6776/ij-artefact-sales-site/README.md

 ##Acknowledgements
             - Code institute notes for basics on e-Commerce Website to adapt and base my code on.
-              (including Stripe functionality, creation and use of a shopping cart.)
+              (including Stripe functionality, creation and use of a shopping cart & Checkout.)
             - Code institute notes for basics on Javascript and JQuery to adapt and base my code on.
-            - https://www.w3schools.com/ for information and examples to adapt and base my code on.
+            - https://www.w3schools.com/ for reference on syntax and usage.
-            - https://stackoverflow.com/ for information and examples to adapt and base my code on.
+            - https://stackoverflow.com/ for referemce on syntax and usage.
+Also examples to base my code on to be able to inistialise the checkout form with customer information for the User/Customer model.
-            - https://simpleisbetterthatcomplex.com/ for information and examples to base my code on.
+            - https://simpleisbetterthatcomplex.com/ for information on how to extend the user model, how to create a pdf file, and examples to base my code on.
             - https://https://en.wikipedia.org/wiki/ for sample artefacts to include in my site.
             - My Mentor Theo Despoudis - for his general guidance.
             - The CI Tutor Team for their repeated help with issues along the way.